Higher-order approximation for uncertainty quantification in time series analysis: A complementary result and its proof

 We prove a bound for the first probability in \eqref{eq:billmodeq1} via induction over $N$.
 Our induction hypothesis is, for $\mu = \lambda/2$,

 Beginning the induction with the base case $N=2$, we get

 by applying Lemma \ref{le:LemmaD2} with $i=0, j =1, k=2$ in \eqref{eq:bprove1111}.

 For the inductive step, we assume that the induction hypothesis \eqref{eq:inductivehypothesis} is satisfied for all integers smaller and equal to $N-1$ and move towards $N$ during the inductive step.
-Note that there is an $h$ such that
+Note that by equation (12.29) in \cite{billingsley:1968}, there is an $h$ such that

 where the sum on the left is zero if $h=1$.
-By some algebra one can infer
+By algebraic computations one can infer